-Note that the MEPS round 1 weights (for both panels with one exception as noted below) incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit-level for Round 1; and poststratification to figures at the family and person-level obtained from the March 2000 CPS data base.
+Note that the MEPS Round 1 weights (for both panels with one exception as noted below) incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March 2001 CPS data base.

-3.2.3 The Final Weight for 2000
+3.2.3 The Final Weight for 2001

 Variables used in the establishment of person-level poststratification control figures included: poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2000 is 275,158,755 (PERWT00F>0 and INSC1231=1).
-The weights of some persons out-of-scope on December 31, 2000 were also poststratified.
-Specifically, the weights of persons out-of-scope on December 31, 2000 who were inscope some time during the year and also entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-The weights of persons who died while inscope during 2000 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
-Separate control totals were developed for the "65 and older" and "under 65" civilian, noninstitutionalized populations.
+Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2001 is 280,791,812 (PERWT01F>0 and INSC1231=1).
+The weights of some persons out-of-scope on December 31, 2001 were also poststratified.
+Specifically, the weights of persons out-of-scope on December 31, 2001 who were inscope some time during the year and also entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
+The weights of persons who died while in-scope during 2001 were poststratified to corresponding estimates derived using data obtained from the Medicare

+Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Separate control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.
+The sum of the person-level weights across all persons assigned a positive person level weight is 284,247,327.